tcnksm/gcli/README.md

 ## Why ?

 Why you need `gcli`?
 Because you should focus on writing core function of CLI, not on interface.
 During developing CLI tool by Golang, you may find you're writing the chunk of [boilerplate code](https://en.wikipedia.org/wiki/Boilerplate_code) for interfaces.
 Stop writing the same codes every time. `gcli` generates them and save you a large amount of time by writing such code.
 This is like [Rails scaffold](http://guides.rubyonrails.org/command_line.html#rails-generate).
-Not only that, `gcli` know the best practices of golang CLI framework library which you want to use.
-Generated codes follows the most ideal way of using that framework, and you don't need to know about that.
+Not only that, `gcli` knows the best practices of golang CLI framework library which you want to use.
+Generated codes follow the most ideal way of using that framework, and you don't need to know about that.
 See the [frameworks](#frameworks) it supports now.

 ## Demo